Law Offices of

 Upon returning to the United States after this life-changing year, Heather completed her college studies and enrolled into the Georgetown Law Center.
 She focused on Civil and Human Rights winning the national Pro Bono Publico award for her non-profit project empowering service workers on Capital Hill.
 The Capital was considered the “Last Plantation” because of its racial divide.

-In hopes of making a difference without losing her soul, she followed her passion for social justice to finish law school at Boalt Hall, Berkeley, California, where she became a civil rights attorney under the mentorship of Pamela Price and George Holland, both esteemed African-American litigation attorneys in Oakland.
+In hopes of making a difference without losing her soul, she followed her passion for social justice to finish law school at Boalt Hall, Berkeley, California, where she became a civil rights attorney under the mentorship of George Holland, an esteemed African-American litigation attorney in Oakland.

 Over 20 years later, Heather continues to transform the practice of law by balancing a traditionally masculine system with feminine wisdom and instead of looking for power outside of herself, she finds it within.
 She’s not willing to settle for basic human rights.
 She wants ALL of us to reach our greatest potential — freedom and fulfillment for all.